gis3w/resources/README.md

 * [wwwhere](http://wwwhere.io/) - Wwwhere provides a carefully curated list of tools and resources for people who make websites.
 * [Algorithm Visualizer](http://jasonpark.me/AlgorithmVisualizer/) - Algorithm Visualizer
 * [HEAD](https://github.com/joshbuchea/HEAD) - A list of everything that could go in the <head> of your document.
+* [Ngrok]()https://ngrok.com/) - Secure tunnels to localhost. ”I want to expose a local server behind a NAT or firewall to the internet.”

 ## DataBase utilities
 *Usefull database utilities*